Olympics, Disabilities and Inclusion

 Many believe the ancient Olympic games began with a foot race.

 The 2012 Olympics were held in London, England.
 And, a footrace is not so simple.
-Turns out, the definition of a “foot” was a source of conflict.
+It turns out, the definition of a “foot” became a source of controversy.

 Even with later personal tragedy, The Olympics story of Oscar Pistorius from South Africa is an inspirational lesson about the inclusion of people with disabilities.